dwrobel/flatcam/README.md

 - remade the Grids context menu (right mouse button click on canvas).
 Now it has values linked to the units type (inch or mm).
 Added ability to add or delete grid values and they are persistent.
 - updated the function for the project context menu 'Generate CNC' menu entry (Action) to use the modernized function FlatCAMObj.FlatCAMGeometry.on_generatecnc_button_click()
 - when linked, the grid snap on Y will copy the value in grid snap on X in real time
+- in Gerber aperture table now the values are displayed in the current units set in FlatCAM

 13.02.2019